James Bonner

 Emma joined the Bonner lab in the fall of 2022.
 She grew up in Cullowhee, NC, and is majoring in Microbiology and Environmental Sciences.
 Emma enjoys running, hiking, reading, and photography.
 Her research in the Bonner lab focuses on innate immune responses of lung epithelial cells in vitro to allergens and carbon nanoparticles.

 Dorothy was born in Raleigh, NC, grew up in Korea, and received her BS degree in Chemistry from the University of Illiniois, Urbana.
 She joined the Toxicology Program as a PhD graduate student in the fall of 2016 and the Bonner lab in January of 2017.
 Her research focused on sex-specific immune responses to metal nanoparticles.
-Dorothy is currently a Postdoctoral Fellow at the University of California at Davis.
+Dorothy is currently a Postdoctoral Fellow at the Lawrence Livermore National Laboratory.

 Dana worked as an undergraduate student intern in the Bonner Lab.
 She joined the lab in Summer 2019 and did research on the effects of perfluoroalkyl substances (PFAS) on the immune function of macrophages in the respiratory system.
 Dana is currently pursuing a PhD in pharmacology/toxicology at UT Austin, TX.